Skip to content

 Share

-Maziar Firuzmand
+Maziar Firoozmand

-Maziar Firuzmand
+Maziar Firoozmand

 I'm a daydreamer.
 I design great products and ideate general marketing policies at Artbees.
 In my free time I do great impressions of Jim Raynor from Starcraft, grow my to-read list and rave about the next Tesla product.